 I grew up going to church with my grandmother every Sunday.
 Through her, I learned that faith was important.
 When I was twelve years old, my life took a turn that would change me forever.
 My sister died and I was faced with questions about why things happen and what role God played in it all.
 For a number of years, I struggled and put distance between God and me.
 But He was faithful and patient and provided gradual healing and strength.

 In college, I joined a team Bible study.
 God’s Word brought me peace and a desire for a relationship with Him.
 I found that questioning Him and searching for answers through Scripture helped me grow and gave me direction.
 Now my faith in Christ is what gives me confidence for the future.
 I know that through both good times and bad, He is faithful and will watch over me.

 Today, I pray for strength to walk the road before me.
 I play to the best of my abilities and am thankful for the many opportunities and amazing success He has given me.
-Through it all, I want to do right, not make mistakes, and live a life that pleasing to Him.
+Through it all, I want to do right, not make mistakes, and live a life that is pleasing to Him.

-- What promises of God do you struggle to believe while you compete in your sport.
+- What promises of God do you struggle to believe while you compete in your sport?